-Twenty credits of psychology, which must include PSYCH 100 and nine credits of upper-division coursework.
-Credits in PSYCH 494 and 495 do not count toward the minor.
-A maximum of three credits of PSYCH 495 may count towards the minor if the project undertaken is research based.
-A minimum grade of C in all psychology courses counting toward the minor.
+- Twenty credits of psychology, which must include PSYCH 100 and nine credits of upper-division coursework.
+Credits in PSYCH 492, 494 and 495 do not count toward the minor. - A minimum grade of C in all psychology courses counting toward the minor.